© 2019 RSM US LLP. All rights reserved.

 Cutting-edge digital technologies are disrupting conventional approaches to both production and workforce needs.

 In three key areas—employee training, safety and engagement―some companies have reaped positive returns on investment.

 With much of the manufacturing workforce set to retire soon, companies that make work more personally satisfying will reap the rewards.

-Expatriates have concerns with new assignments, not the least of which are tax issues.
-Advance assignment planning can minimize issues down the line.
+Expats have concerns with new assignments, not the least of which are tax issues.
+Advance planning can minimize issues down the line.